padowla/DEMIoT/README.md

 ## Deploy
 To create the environment in Docker and run the applications specified in docker compose file, it is only necessary to run the bash script [deploy.sh](deploy.sh).

+## Configuration of EJBCA PKI
+In order to be able to issue digital certificates, it is necessary to create a user in EJBCA that has permissions to generate new digital certificates.
+EJBCA offers the possibility of creating users with restricted roles while respecting the principle of least privilege.
+In this example, however, a user with an Administrator role was created as indicated in the documentation.
+This user has been associated with a certificate and a private key.
+The private key and certificate bundle are downloadable in a .p12 file that will be used later to make authenticated requests to the EJBCA REST API.
+Refer to the [official documentation](https://doc.primekey.com/ejbca/tutorials-and-guides) for any further details.